kochjo/CueStep-Fader/README.md

 6. Close the window.

 ## Developer infos
+### General informations
+Plugin versions are based on "Semantic Versioning 2.0.0".
+Visit [semver.org](https://semver.org) for more informations.

 ### Automated testings
 To test the plugin automatically with the Test.lua script, import the plugin as described above.
 But instead of running the plugin directly type<br>
     ```LUA 'CSF_main(true)'```<br>